risingwavelabs/risingwave-docs/docs/sql/udf/udf-rust.md

 This article provides a step-by-step guide for defining Rust functions in RisingWave.

 Rust functions are compiled into WebAssembly modules and then run on the embedded WebAssembly virtual machine in RisingWave.
 Rust UDFs provide **higher performance** (near native) compared to Python and Java.
-The **RisingWave Kernel** handles the management of Rust UDFs, eliminating the need for additional maintenance.
-However, for security reasons, Rust UDFs currently **do not support access to external networks and are limited to computational tasks only**, with restricted CPU and memory resources.
+The **RisingWave kernel** handles the management of Rust UDFs, eliminating the need for additional maintenance.
+However, for security reasons, Rust UDFs currently **do not support access to external networks** and are **limited to computational tasks only**, with restricted CPU and memory resources.
 Therefore, we recommend using Rust UDFs for **computationally intensive tasks** like packet parsing and format conversion.

 ## Prerequisites